Firearms policy in the Republic of Ireland

-This article is about the firearms policy in the Republic of Ireland.
-Irish law allows firearm possession on may-issue basis.
+Firearms policy in the Republic of Ireland is subject to control measures that rank among the strictest globally.
 With approximately seven civilian firearms per 100 people, Ireland is the 107th most armed country in the world.

-Firearms in the Republic of Ireland are strictly controlled, both with strict legislation governing licensing, and fastidious application of that legislation by the Gardaí.
-The legislation has multiple overlapping Firearms Acts that define it, but the core principles include: all firearms must be licensed individually, each applicant must have a good reason for having the firearm, must have a safe place in which to use it, must have a secure place in which to store it, and to be of sound mind and temperate habits.
+Firearm laws include strict legislation governing licensing and application of it by the Gardaí.
+The legislation has multiple overlapping Firearms Acts that define it, but the core principles include: all firearms must be licensed individually, each applicant must have a good reason for having the firearm, a safe place in which to use it, a secure place in which to store it, and be of sound mind and temperate habits.